robertpeteuil/multi-cloud-control/README.rst

 Multi-Cloud-Control runs in two modes: List Mode and UI Mode.
 The command used to launch the utility determines the mode of execution:

-- **mccl** - List Mode - display list of instances and data from all providers in formatted table and exit
+- **mccl** - List Mode:

+  - display list of instances and data from all providers in formatted table and exit

 - **mcc** - Normal/UI Mode: